deepstreamIO/deepstream.io-website/content/tutorials/70-custom-plugins/10-an-overview/index.md

 ## Locks

 Deepstream needs distributed locks for listening.
-The build in mechanism works fine, but if you want all state to live in an external system (like redis) you can easily build your own.
+The build in mechanism works fine, but if you want all state to live in an external system (like redis) you can build your own.

-To see an example lock plugin that uses redis to hold/release and expire them please look [here](./locks/)
+If anyone would like a guide on how to write your own please let us know!

 ## Cluster Registry